Trying to get home for grandmother's funeral, Indiana native runs into gas shortages

 Justus tried five gas stations Tuesday before she found one where she could fill up her tank.

-It turns out lots of other people are filling up, too, amid sweeping fears there won’t be enough supply after a cyberattack shut down the Colonial Pipeline.
+It turns out lots of other people are filling up too, amid sweeping fears there won’t be enough supply after a cyberattack shut down the Colonial Pipeline.
 It runs from Texas to New Jersey and supplies fuel to nearly half of the east coast.

 Energy Secretary Jennifer Granholm said the pipeline should be up and running by the end of the week, but parts of the southeast will see a supply crunch.